AhmedAbdelaal2001/Food-Order-Parsing/README.md

 The `Preprocessor` class is responsible for cleaning and restructuring the dataset.
 Specifically, it:
 1. Removes the `EXR` and `TOP-DECOUPLED` fields from each entry.
-2. Removes the redundant `ORDER` semantic constructor, which is present in every entry.
+2. Removes the redundant `ORDER` semantic constructor, which is present in every entry and adds no useful information for future models.
 3. Retains only the `SRC` and cleaned `TOP` fields.

 ### Initializing the Preprocessor